Swami Vivekananda: Name-giving

 In September 2010, the then Union Finance Minister Pranab Mukherjee, who later became President of India, approved in principle the Swami Vivekananda Values Education Project at a cost of ₹1 billion.
 The project's objectives included publishing Vivekananda's works in a number of languages, and involving youth with competitions, essays, discussions and study circles.
 In 2011, the West Bengal Police Training College was renamed the Swami Vivekananda State Police Academy, West Bengal.
 The state technical university in Chhattisgarh has been named the Chhattisgarh Swami Vivekanand Technical University.
 In 2012, the Raipur airport was renamed Swami Vivekananda Airport.
+The Vivek Express train of Indian Railways is also named after Vivekananda.

 Celebrations

 National Youth Day in India is observed on Vivekananda's birthday (12 January).
-The day he delivered his speech at the Parliament of Religions (11 September) is observed as "World Brotherhood Day".
 The 150th birth anniversary of Swami Vivekananda was celebrated in India and abroad.
 The Ministry of Youth Affairs and Sports in India, officially observed 2013 as the occasion in a declaration.
+The Vivek Express services of the Indian Railways was launched in 2013 to commemorate the 150th birth anniversary.

+The day he delivered his speech at the Parliament of Religions (11 September) is also observed as "World Brotherhood Day".